chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 ### 5. Iterate

-If we weren't satisfied with our implementation in step 4, we could go back to step 3 and keep working on it.
-If we’re satisfied, then we'll move on to building the next variation.
-Perhaps we’d add the “load more” button to the `Paginated` story.
+If we're not satisfied with the implementation in step 4, we'd go back to step 3 and keep working on it.
+If the UI matches the spec, then we'll move on to building the next variation - perhaps by add the “load more” button to the `Paginated` story.

 As we iterate through this workflow, regularly check each story to ensure that the final implementation correctly handles each test state and not just the last one we worked on.